astromasoud/UploaderScript/README.md

 ```sh
 */10 * * * * rm -f /opt/script/*/ubuntu2204x64.iso
 ```
-This will delete any file called `ubuntu2204x64.iso` inside any folder under the directory `/opt/script/` ever 10 minutes!
+This will delete any file called `ubuntu2204x64.iso` inside any folder under the directory `/opt/script/` every 10 minutes!

 ### **Okay, that's it!
 Good Luck with your endevours! :))**